 The Staveacres equipped the house with electric lighting powered from a generator.
-They also enjoyed trips in their open top Rolls Royce and lavish picnics in the countryside.
-The Staveacre family continued to live at White Hall until the beginning of the Second World War when the building was leased to Derbyshire County Council and used as a school for evacuees.
+They also enjoyed trips in their open top Rolls-Royce and lavish picnics in the countryside.
+The Staveacre family continued to live at White Hall until the beginning of the World War 2 when the building was leased to Derbyshire County Council and used as a school for evacuees.

 The war years - Guernsey's Elizabeth College in exile

 Pupils from Guernsey's Elizabeth College for Boys were evacuated to White Hall during the World War 2.
 Over the intervening years, many an ex-pupil has knocked on the front door of White Hall wanting to take a look around and relive some of their memories.
 They were struck by the setting of the house near the moors and remember seeing snow for the first time in their lives.

 Our last Elizabeth College old boy called by 10 years ago.
 It was fascinating to hear about his White Hall and which rooms were used for which classes.
 It was also enlightening to hear his recollection of leaving his parents and siblings behind on Guernsey that was war-torn and under German-occupation.

 Time must have caught up with most of the 'old boys', however the impression of their stay must have been so powerful that we do sometimes get visits from their sons and daughters who had grown with stories of White Hall.
 In many ways, this was the beginning of White Hall as an inspirational place for young people to develop through new experiences and activities in the countryside.
 It certainly made an impression on the Guernsey old boys.

 The beginnings of outdoor education